 Bonnie Carter-Shanholtz *

-Born on June 2, in Winchester, VA to the late Alfred Shockey and Mildred Autumn (Cheshire) Shockey, Bonnie was the oldest of 10 children.
+Born on June 2, 1958 in Winchester, VA to the late Alfred and Mildred Autumn (Cheshire) Shockey, Bonnie was the oldest of 10 children.
 In addition to her parents, she is preceded in death by her first husband, Tommy Carter; two brothers, Bryan Shockey and Mark Shockey; and one sister, Linda Shockey, who passed away during infancy.

-She is survived by her husband of 7 years, Virgil E. Shanholtz of Romney; her sons, Jamie E. Carter and Bob L. , both of Romney; and three daughters, Rhonda L. Cheshire (Eldon) of Winchester, Renee L. Martin (Scott) of Boardman, OR, and Britney M. of Glen Burnie, MD.
+She is survived by her husband of 7 years, Virgil E. Shanholtz of Romney; her sons, Jamie E. Carter and Bob L. Campbell, both of Romney; and three daughters, Rhonda L. Cheshire (Eldon) of Winchester, Renee L. Martin (Scott) of Boardman, OR, and Britney M. Taylor of Glen Burnie, MD.
 Bonnie is also survived by her step-son, Christopher E. Shanholtz (Jennie) of Bunker Hill; her step-daughter, Victoria B. Shanholtz of Moorefield; and three grandchildren.
-In addition, she is survived by five brothers, James Shockey (Hali) of Slanesville, Alfred Shockey of Romney, Ronald Shockey (Rowanne) of Augusta, Bobby Shockey (Alma) of Winchester, and Michael Shockey (Lisa) of Shanks; one sister, Pamela Clem (Rex) of McBee, SC; two sisters-in-law, Vicky Wright (Chuck) of Romney and Debra Tyree (Buck) of Romney; her step-father, Garland W. Zirk of Romney; as well as numerous nieces, nephews, and cousins.
+In addition, she is survived by five brothers, James Shockey (Hali) of Slanesville, Alfred Shockey of Romney, Ronald Shockey (Rowanne) of Augusta, Bobby Shockey (Alma) of Winchester, and Michael Shockey (Lisa) of Shanks; one sister, Pamela Clem (Rex) of McBee, SC; two sisters-in-, Vicky (Chuck) of Romney and Debra Tyree (Buck) of Romney; her step-father, Garland W. Zirk of Romney; as well as numerous nieces, nephews, and cousins.
 Bonnie also leaves behind her childhood friend, Daisy McBride of Romney, her fur baby, Miss Maggie May, and her “Grand Puppy,” Charlie.

 Bonnie was raised “in the holler” in Romney and spent her entire life here in Hampshire County.
 She was a graduate of Hampshire High School’s Class of 1977.
 Shortly after graduation, she married her first love, Tommy Carter.
 Not too long after, they welcomed a son, Jamie.
 Though young, she was a wonderful mother to not only Jamie, but also her step-daughters, whom she raised alongside Tommy.

-She worked several years at the Kinney Shoe Factory in Romney when the children were young, then eventually being hired at the Schools for the Deaf and the Blind as a house parent and an aide.
+She worked several years at the Kinney Shoe Factory in Romney when the children were young, then eventually being hired at the West Schools for the Deaf and the Blind as a house parent and an aide.
 Bonnie was also the director of the Tapestry Program at the WVSDB and if you knew Bonnie, you know that all of the children she cared for and taught were “her kids.”
 After a wonderful 30-year career, she retired in 2022 from the WVSDB.

 Retirement brought a slower for Bonnie and Virgil.
 She loved porch sitting with her Maggie May, watching the cars go by, and watching Maggie chase squirrels.
 She loved planting flowers and tending to her gardens.
 She also enjoyed riding as a passenger on Virgil’s motorcycle, a pastime she also enjoyed with Tommy.
 She loved deer hunting, and would go out every season with Virgil “in the holler.”
 She killed her first buck at the age of 62 and was proud to be the first person to get a buck that year!